nod-ai/shark-ui/docs/testing/unit/seeds/functional.md

       describe('due to <sadAdjectiveC> <pluralInputNoun>', () => {
         it.todo('should reject them');

-        it.todo('should safely propagate the error');
+        it.todo('should safely propagate the rejection');

-        it.todo('should communicate clearly with developers');
+        it.todo('should clearly communicate the rejection to developers');
       });
     });
   });